zidoro/pomatez/README.md

 - **Auto Updates**

-  The app wil automatically `Check for Updates` and notify you if there's an available updates.
+  The app wil automatically `Check for Updates` and notify you if there's an available one.

   It will automatically download the updates so it won't bother you from downloading new and better version of the app.